Foreshore Erosion Response

-The two major areas of concern are the foreshore in front of the Inverloch Surf Life Saving Club and the foreshore in front of Bunurong Road, as erosion threatens to impact built public assets.
+The three major areas of concern are the foreshore in front of the Rotary Park picnic area, in front of the Inverloch Surf Life Saving Club and in front of Bunurong Road, as erosion threatens to impact built public assets.

 The foreshore adjacent to the Inverloch Surf Life Saving Club has seen 33.5 metres of coastline retreat since 2012.
 Currently, the building is located 16 metres from the face of the dune, with this distance remaining relatively stable since the end of winter.

 The foreshore adjacent to Bunurong Road, particularly near the Surf Parade intersection, has experienced 35.6 metres of coastline retreat since 2012.
 The road is currently within six metres of the eroding edge.